supermerill/FreePySCAD/README.md

 		T_3cube.move(12),
 	)
 You also have to pass your objects inside the scene.redraw() function to put it into the FreeCAD environment.
+You can see and execute some complex exemples in the exemple directory
 ## FreePySCAD cheatsheet:

 #### 1D: